grafana/mimir/docs/sources/mimir/references/http-api/index.md

 #### Caching

-The response of this API endpoint could be fetched from the query-frontend results cache if `-query-frontend.cache-results` is enabled and `-query-frontend.results-cache-ttl-for-cardinality-query` set to a value greater than 0.
+The query-frontend can return a stale response fetched from the query results cache if `-query-frontend.cache-results` is enabled and `-query-frontend.results-cache-ttl-for-cardinality-query` set to a value greater than `0`.

 #### Request params